 Program overview

-The Health Care Aide program at Keyano College is designed to provide comprehensive training over a two-term structure.
-The program includes:
+The Health Care Aide Certificate program at Keyano College is structured to provide comprehensive training over a period of 1 year, divided into two terms.
+The program is delivered in a full-time format and includes:

-• Hands-on clinical placements to apply learned skills in real-world settings
+• Three clinical placements to gain real-world experience

 Featured Experiences

-• Incorporation of essential skills such as communication and documentation in healthcare
+• Classroom learning that covers essential topics such as person-centred care, communication, and documentation in healthcare environments.

 Career Options

-Graduates of the Health Care Aide program can pursue various career opportunities in Canada, including:
+Graduates of the Health Care Aide Certificate program can pursue a variety of career opportunities in Alberta, including:

-• Health Care Aide: Provide personal care and support to clients in home care or facility settings.
+• Health Care Aide: Provide personal care and support to individuals in various settings, including homes and healthcare facilities.

-• Long-Term Care Aide: Work in long-term care facilities, providing care and support to residents.
+• Long-term Care Aide: Work in long-term care facilities, assisting residents with daily activities and ensuring their comfort and safety.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.